Home Blog Inherited Funds

 Jump to Section

 Inherited funds are assets handed down from one generation to the next and can take numerous forms, such as cash, real estate, stocks, and other investments.
-In addition, with careful investment and management, inherited funds can increase considerably, providing a constant source of financial aid for generations to come.
+In addition, with careful investment and management, inherited funds have the potential to increase considerably, providing a constant source of financial aid for generations to come.

 Best Practices for Handling Inherited Funds